Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Ohio CRNA School Alternatives (Currently Enrolling)

-Ohio has a surprisingly deep bench of nurse anesthesia programs.
-Here’s the quick roundup:
+Ohio has a deep bench of nurse anesthesia programs.
+Each is profiled in detail in the state directory:

-- The Ohio State University CRNA Program — New (launched 2024), highly competitive, 15-seat class, rural-health focus, Big Ten resources
+- The Ohio State University CRNA Program — new (launched 2024), highly competitive, ~15-seat class, Big Ten resources

-- University of Cincinnati CRNA Program — Ohio’s oldest CRNA program, established track record
+- University of Cincinnati CRNA Program — Ohio’s oldest CRNA program with the longest established track record

-- University of Akron CRNA Program — Often cited as Ohio’s best-value program; strong in-state tuition
+- University of Akron CRNA Program — frequently cited as Ohio’s best-value path; strong tuition profile

-- Youngstown State University CRNA Program — Long-established, St. Elizabeth clinical partnership
+- Youngstown State University / SEHC CRNA Program — long-established cooperative DNP with the St. Elizabeth Health Center school

-- Ursuline College CRNA Program — Smaller, private, northeast Ohio
+- Ursuline College CRNA Program — smaller private institution in northeast Ohio

-➡️ See all 8 CRNA Schools in Ohio — full comparison
+➡️ See the full CRNA Schools in Ohio comparison.

 Where Should Former Otterbein Applicants Apply Instead?